My Top trip tips... Twitter is the key to finding deals!

 HOTELS - Use google again to research and price hotels...this is fairly new for Google. https://www.google.com/travel/hotels .
 This platform has many excellent features, filters, and integrates google maps (with real customer reviews).
 You may also find special member prices if you have a Google One cloud storage account($2.99/month).

 Also, use tripadvisor.com for prices, reviews, and rankings of hotels.
-I like to search hotels by ranking.
+I like to search hotels by ranking (sponsored hotels show up first unless you change the filter).
 Sometimes you may find you can stay at a top hotel for a great price.
 It is usually best to book with the hotel directly rather than a third-party site like Expedia, Hotels.com, etc, but the exception is when you are looking at non-chain hotels or very small boutique hotels (Always also check the hotels website).

 CAR RENTALS - Use Autoslash.com for the best rates and options for car rentals.

 If you do book with them, they continue to look for cheaper rates and will email you when they find them.
 Playing with dates and pickup locations can sometimes save a lot of money.
+Consider "Off-Airport" locations which are often cheaper, even if you have to take an Uber or Lyft to get there.
 Be sure to join the rewards program for your rental as well.
 This can result in better pricing!

 BEFORE YOU GO: